LordofNotCommitting/SetMagnumDeptParameters/README.md

 As this impact a lot of parameters I'd assume there would be at least few issues on extreme value settings.
 Please report them here.

 Changelog:
+v1.12:
+Defauly values updated to current unstable version.
+Also able to see default value when you hold your cursor over the variables in MCM menu.

 v1.11:
 with 0.9.9.
 I reset your bramfatura portal parameter because it was broken.